-June does not have the time or the money for relaxation and enjoyment but, instead, struggles every day to help the poor cats and dogs that are suffering to survive and avoid cruelty.
+June does not have the time or the money for relaxation and enjoyment.
+Instead, she struggles daily to help the poor cats and dogs suffering, trying to survive and avoid cruelty.

 Cyprus Pride House has rescued, rehabilitated and rehomed over a thousand abandoned and abused cats and dogs.
 CPH also runs a programme for neutering and feeding street cats and dogs.

 Every day is a struggle and I need your donations and support.
 Every penny goes to the animals’ care.

 June has hand-reared so many kittens, some from just hours of them being born and even straight from the corpse of their mother who got killed on the road.

 Cyprus is overrun with stray dogs.
-The shelters are full and struggling financially – and many healthy dogs are destroyed every day as there’s no room for them.
-It’s a very sad situation.
+The shelters are full and struggling financially – and many healthy dogs are destroyed every day as there is no room for them.
+It is a sad situation.

 Dogs are dumped, even thrown out on the motorway.
 Puppies are put in plastic bags and thrown in a dustbin or on the side of the road.

-Dog owners just let their dogs run freely and, as many are not neutered, pregnancies then occur.
-So often the puppies get dumped.
-Or a stray mother tries not only to feed herself, but her many pups too – they don’t have a chance on the streets.
+Dog owners just let their dogs run freely and, as many are not neutered, pregnancies then occur and, so often, the puppies get dumped.
+Stray mothers try to feed themselves and their many pups too – they don’t have a chance on the streets.

 CPH would love to find all the pets a home here in Cyprus but this isn’t possible.
 Everyone here who loves animals already has too many adopted pets, and the shelters are full.

 Cyprus Pride House helps by rescuing as many as possible.
 However, as much as I love every one of them, I don’t have the money, capacity, space or enough energy to keep taking them into my home.
 Unfortunately, without help (and from other rescues like CPH) they will suffer and die.